-The Company has in place an outsourcing policy, which is directed at services or activities, which are particularly important or critical to the Company's business (material business activities).
+The Company has in place an Outsourcing & Third Party Risk Management Policy, which is directed at services or activities, which are particularly important or critical to the Company's business (material business activities).

 Material business activities include the key functions of the Company's system of governance, i.e. Risk Management, Compliance, Actuarial and Internal Audit as applicable, and all functions or activities that are fundamental to enable it to carry out its core business, including underwriting, claims handling and investments.